Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_support_new_devices.md

     toZigbee: [], // Should be empty, unless device can be controlled (e.g. lights, switches).
 },
 ```

+If your device is advertised as "Tuya compatible" and/or requires Tuya gateway/app to operate look [here](how_to_support_new_tuya_devices.md) for additional info

 Now set the Zigbee2MQTT `log_level` to `debug` by adding the following to your Zigbee2MQTT `configuration.yaml`.